A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Complexity of -neighbour TSP on Halin graphs

 \subsection{TSP($3$) on Halin graphs}

-TSP($1$) is the same as TSP, which is solvable in linear time on Halin graphs~\cite{Cornuejols83}.
-TSP($2$) can also be solved in linear time by minor modifications of the algorithm in~\cite{Kabadi98}.
-To do so, one simply has to store the costs of traversing the fan (with respect to the TSP($2$) cost function) as the penalties at the node resulting from the fan contraction operation.
-However, for fixed $k\geq 3$, such minor changes appear not to be a viable option.
-We now develop a linear time algorithm to handle TSP($3$).
+As indicated earlier, TSP($1$) is the same as TSP, which is solvable in linear time on Halin graphs~\cite{Cornuejols83}.
+TSP($2$) can also be solved in linear time by appropriate modifications of the algorithm of~\cite{Kabadi98} as indicated in \cite{Woods2016}.
+However, for $k\geq 3$, such modifications do not seem a viable option.
+We now develop a linear time algorithm to solve TSP($3$).